-• replicaUpdateFrequency - How often hills are shared between replicas
+• replicaUpdateFrequency - How often hills are shared between replicas replicaID - Set the identifier for this replica (required only for independent jobs)

 '''

 [ positive integer, context: metadynamics ]

 '''

 If multipleReplicas is on, this option sets the number of steps after which each replica tries to read the other replicas' files.
 On a networked file system, it is best to use a number of steps that corresponds to at least a minute of wall time.